-NOTICE NOTES NOTE
+NOTICE

-1. Date of announcement13 th June 2023(a) (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below 2.
+- 1. Date of announcement Tuesday 24th June 2025 - 2.
 Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
-As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review. day before the date in (c) below Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2022, these documents will be available on reasonable notice by application to: (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk (b) Chris May Clerk To Audlem Parish Council or other person to which any person may apply to inspect the accounts parishcouncil@audlempc.co.uk commencing on (c)Monday 10 th July 2023 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below and ending on (d) Monday 2.2nd August 2023 (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.
-3. Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.

+Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2025, these documents will be available on reasonable notice by application to:

+Sarah Windridge, Parish Clerk, 2 Bronte Drive, Newport, Shropshire, TF10 7FT commencing on Tuesday 24th June 2025 and ending on Monday 4th August 2025

+- 3. Local government electors and their representatives also have: - The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.

 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.

 4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (e) Insert name and position of (sba@pkf-l.com) person placing the notice - this person must be the responsible
+The appointed auditor is:

+PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com)

+5. This announcement is made by Sarah Windridge, Responsible Financial Officer